isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Admissions FAQs.md

 ##### **27\.
 When can I register for NUSHS SIE?**

-You may indicate your interest & register online at [NUS High School Online Indication of Interest](https://form.gov.sg/#!/635792356163af0011ad72f6) and upload your scanned documents from 1 November 2022 to the third day of release of PSLE results.
+You may indicate your interest & register online at [NUS High School Online Indication of Interest](https://form.gov.sg/#!/635792356163af0011ad72f6) **expired form** and upload your scanned documents from 1 November 2022 to the third day of release of PSLE results.
 The SIE application will be open on the day of release of the PSLE results, if there are vacancies available.

 ##### **28\.
 Do I need to re-register online for SIE if I have already completed the online application for DSA-Sec via the MOE Centralised Online Portal?**

 Yes.
-For those who have applied for DSA-Sec via the MOE Centralised Online Portal previously, you MUST apply for the SIE via [NUS High School Online Indication of Interest](https://form.gov.sg/#!/635792356163af0011ad72f6) from 1 to 14 November 2022.
+For those who have applied for DSA-Sec via the MOE Centralised Online Portal previously, you MUST apply for the SIE via [NUS High School Online Indication of Interest](https://form.gov.sg/#!/635792356163af0011ad72f6) **expired form** from 1 to 14 November 2022.

-If we have vacancies and you are eligible for the SIE, you will need to fill in your P6 prelims, PSLE AL-scores and grades at the [PSLE results submission portal](https://form.gov.sg/635790bd6163af0011ad35e6) from the first to the third day of release of PSLE results.
+If we have vacancies and you are eligible for the SIE, you will need to fill in your P6 prelims, PSLE AL-scores and grades at the [PSLE results submission portal](https://form.gov.sg/635790bd6163af0011ad35e6) **expired form** from the first to the third day of release of PSLE results.

 ##### **29\.
 Can I request for an e-interview for SIE if I am overseas during the SIE interview period?**